-\textbf{Convolutional Neural Network based Style Features ($F_{gram}$ and $F_{g \cdot c}$)}: Works such as \cite{stclass16,stclass18} utilize the style features introduced by \cite{gatysnst} for style classification of artworks.
-In their work, they explore different combinations of features extracted from different layers of the CNN as well as different mathematical correlations and combinations of these features for style classification.
-They observe that the gram matrices of features obtained from $conv5\_1$ ($F_{gram}$) yield one of the best results in the task of classification.
+: Works such as \cite{stclass16,stclass18} utilize the style features introduced by \cite{gatysnst} for style based classification of artworks.
+They explore different combinations of features extracted from different layers of CNN, as well as different mathematical correlations and combinations of these features for style classification.
+They observe that the gram matrices of features obtained from $conv5\_1$ ($F_{Gram}$) yield one of the best results in the classification task.
 They also observe that the dot product of $F_{gram}$ and cosine similarity of the features extracted from $conv5\_1$ ($F_{g \cdot c}$) also produces good results.
-In our work, we utilize $F_{gram}$ and $F_{g \cdot c}$ and explore their impact on unsupervised style-based clustering.
-We reduce the dimensions of $F_{gram}$ and $F_{g \cdot c}$ from 512$\times$512 to 512 for each artwork by utilizing GAP.
-The architecture for extracting $F_{NN}$ features can be seen in Figure \ref{fig:feat_ext} (a).
+In our work, we use $F_{Gram}$ and $F_{g \cdot c}$ and explore their impact on unsupervised style-based clustering.
+We reduce the dimensions of $F_{Gram}$ and $F_{g \cdot c}$ from 512$\times$512 to 512 for each artwork using GAP.
+The architecture for extracting $F_{CNN}$ features can be seen in Figure \ref{fig:feat_ext_nn} (a).